makersacademy/takeaway-challenge/README_JACK.md

 The first functionality of the takeaway class that i tested/worked on was the 'show  a list of dishes with prices', which would print the menu from the dishes class.

 Then i ordered on being able to make a order.
 Once i had the test/code passing for this, i decided to make a new order class to handle the dishes required and the overall cost.

+Added a conditional to return whether the customer has placed an order yet.

+Began to work on returning the cost of the dish/order